guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/17/README.md

 ---

-Assumes that `file_name` contains only one dot character and that it delimits its extension.
+Assumes that `file_name` contains only one dot character and it delimits its extension.

 ```
 bool test_extension(const char *file_name, const char *extension)